 \section{Introduction}

-With the advent of cloud computing, cloud servers offer to their clients (cloud users) various facilities that include delegation of huge amount of computation and outsourcing large amount of data (say, in the order of terabytes).
-For example, a client having a smart phone with a low-performance processor or a limited amount of storage capacity cannot accomplish this heavy computation or store such a large volume of data.
-Under such circumstances, the client can delegate her computation or storage to the cloud server.
-Now, the client only has to download the result of the computation or has to read (or update) the required portion of the uploaded data.
+With the advent of cloud computing, cloud servers offer to their clients (cloud users) various services that include delegation of huge amount of computation and outsourcing large amount of data.
+For example, a client having a smart phone with a low-performance processor or limited storage cannot accomplish heavy computation or store large volume of data.
+Under such circumstances, she can delegate her computation/storage to the cloud server.

-In case of storage outsourcing, the cloud server stores a massive volume of data on behalf of its clients (data owners).
-However, a malicious cloud server can delete some of the client's data (that are not accessed frequently) in order to save some space.
-Secure cloud storage (SCS) protocols (two-party protocols between the client and the server) provide a mechanism to detect if the client's data are stored untampered in the server.
-Depending on the nature of the data to be outsourced, secure cloud storage protocols are classified as: SCS protocols for \textit{static} data (SSCS)~\cite{Ateniese_CCS,JK_CCS,SW_JOC} and SCS protocols for \textit{dynamic} data (DSCS)~\cite{Erway_TISSEC,Wang_TPDS,Wichs_ORAM,Stefanov_CCS}.
-For static data, the client cannot change her data after the initial outsourcing (suitable mostly for backup or archival data).
+In case of storage outsourcing, the cloud server stores massive data on behalf of its clients (data owners).
+However, a malicious cloud server can delete some of the client's data (that are accessed infrequently) to save some space.
+Secure cloud storage protocols (two-party protocols between the client and the server) provide a mechanism to detect if the server stores the client's data untampered.
+Based on the nature of the outsourced data, these protocols are classified as: secure cloud storage protocols for \textit{static} data (SSCS)~\cite{Ateniese_CCS,JK_CCS,SW_JOC} and for \textit{dynamic} data (DSCS)~\cite{Erway_TISSEC,Wang_TPDS,Wichs_ORAM,Stefanov_CCS}.
+For static data, the client cannot change her data after the initial outsourcing (e.g., backup/archival data).
 Dynamic data are more generic in that the client can modify her data as often as needed.
-In SCS protocols, the client can \textit{audit} her data stored on the server without accessing the whole data file, and still, be able to detect an unwanted modification of the data done by a malicious server.
-During an audit, the client typically sends some random challenge to the server, and the server produces proofs of storage (computed on the stored data) corresponding to that challenge.
-The SCS protocols are \textit{publicly verifiable} if the audits can be performed by any third party auditor (TPA) with the knowledge of public parameters only; they are \textit{privately verifiable} if one needs some secret information of the client in order to perform an audit.
-The entities involved in a secure cloud storage protocol are shown in Figure~\ref{fig:dscs_j}.
+In secure cloud storage protocols, the client can \textit{audit} the outsourced data without accessing the whole data file, and still be able to detect unwanted changes in data done by a malicious server.
+During an audit, the client sends a random challenge to the server which produces proofs of storage (computed on the stored data) corresponding to that challenge.
+Secure cloud storage protocols are \textit{publicly verifiable} if an audit can be performed by any third party auditor (TPA) using public parameters; or \textit{privately verifiable} if an auditor needs some secret information of the client.
+The entities involved in a secure cloud storage protocol and the interaction among them are shown in Figure~\ref{fig:dscs_j}.